 Navigation Accuracy Category - Velocity (NACv)

-Velocity Accuracy is a dynamic quantity that may be computed by the position source.
-For this version of ARINC 768, only GNSS sources may provide non-zero NACv.
+Velocity Accuracy is a dynamic quantity and ARINC 718A contains guidance for encoding NACv information into ADS-B messages, and for validating the best accuracy of the source.
+Results of such validation are then provided to the transponder via the dataloadable Installation Configuration Options.
+For this version of ARINC 768A, only GNSS sources may provide non-zero NACv.
 The aircraft manufacturer must validate that the GNSS sources installed are capable of supporting a Velocity Accuracy of 10 m/s or better.
 Guidance for establishing this performance can be found in RTCA DO-260B, Appendix J. Results of such validation are then provided to the transponder via the dataloadable Installation Configuration Options as stated above.

 The final encoding of the NACv subfield in Register 09 Hex and 65 Hex is established as follows: